-For this episode, claims and claim detail lines assigned to the post-trigger window are included if they are also assigned to one of the following types of services:
+For this episode, claims and claim detail lines assigned to post-trigger window 1 are included if they are also assigned to one of the following types of services:

-- Care for specific diagnoses: Hospitalizations, outpatient, professional, and long-term care claims and claim detail lines with ICD-10 diagnosis codes for specific diagnoses related to the hernia repair (e.g., abdominal pain) are included in the post-trigger window. - Specific anesthesia: Outpatient and professional claim detail lines with CPT procedure codes for specific anesthesia related to the hernia repair are included in the post-trigger window, as potential repeat or similar procedures may take place. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific imaging and testing related to the hernia repair (e.g., CT scan) are included in the post-trigger window.
+- Care for specific diagnoses: Outpatient, professional, and inpatient claims with ICD-9 or ICD-10 diagnosis codes for specific diagnoses related to the knee arthroscopy (e.g., stiffness of joint, lower leg) are included in post-trigger window 1. - Specific anesthesia: Outpatient and professional claim detail lines with CPT procedure codes for specific anesthesia related to the knee arthroscopy are included in post-trigger window 1, as potential repeat or similar procedures may take place. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific imaging and testing related to the knee arthroscopy (e.g., CT scan) are included in post-trigger window 1.

-- Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to the hernia repair (e.g., analgesics) and treatment for complications related to the hernia repair (e.g., antibiotics) are included in the post-trigger window. - Specific pathology: Outpatient and professional claim detail lines with CPT procedure codes for specific pathology related to the hernia repair are included in post-trigger window. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes, and inpatient claims with ICD-10 procedure codes for specific procedures related to the hernia repair are included in the post-trigger window.
+- Specific medications: Pharmacy claims with medication codes for specific medications related to the knee arthroscopy (e.g., analgesics) and treatment for complications related to the knee arthroscopy are included in post-trigger window 1. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific procedures related to the knee arthroscopy (e.g., physical therapy) are included in post-trigger window 1.